3D Interface Models for Rayleigh-Taylor Problems: Numerical Simulation and Validation against Experiments

 with $s<0$.
-Of particular interest, are the so-called {\it mixing norms} corresponding to the exponents $s=-1$ and $s=-\tfrac{1}{2}$.
-Letting $\bar \rho$ denote the spatial average of $\rho$, a fluid becomes mixed when varying density field $\rho(x,t)$ converges to its average $\bar \rho$.
-Optimal mixing occurs when $ \rho(x,t)$ converges exponentially fast to its average in one of these mixing norms; that is, optimal mixing occurs if
+Of particular interest are the so-called {\it mixing norms} corresponding to the exponents $s=-1$ and $s=-\sfrac{1}{2}$.
+A fluid becomes molecularly mixed when the varying density field $\rho(x,y,z,t)$ converges to its spatial average $\langle\rho\rangle=\fint_{\mathbb{R}^3}\rho(x,y,z,t)dxdydz$. \citet{DoLiTh2011} showed that $ \rho(\cdot,t)$ can converge at most exponentially fast to its average in one of these mixing norms, and showed that optimal mixing is achieved if the density is advected by one of a few simple, explicit ``stirring'' velocity fields $\boldsymbol u(\boldsymbol x,t)$.
+However, it is unknown whether optimal mixing is achieved for more general velocity fields, such as those satisfying the Euler or Navier-Stokes equations.
+That is, optimal mixing occurs if

-for some constant $r>0$ as time $t\to\infty$ (see, for example, \cite{Th2012}).
-By computing the $\dot H^{-\frac{1}{2}}$ and $\dot H^{-1}$ norms of the ensemble-averaged rocket rig density in a small strip around the plane $z=0$, we find that the Sobolev norms obey the optimal decay rate (Figure \ref{mixingnorms}).
-In other words, the ensemble average of 100 $z$-model simulations of interfaces that are randomly perturbed produces optimal mixing of the two fluids.
+for some constant $r>0$ as time $t\to\infty$ \citep[see][]{Th2012}.
+By computing the $\dot H^{-\frac{1}{2}}$ and $\dot H^{-1}$ norms of the ensemble-averaged rocket rig density in a small strip around the plane $z=0$, we find that the Sobolev norms decay exponentially (Figure \ref{mixingnorms}).
+In other words, the ensemble average of $z$-model simulations with randomly perturbed initial data is consistent with optimal mixing of the two fluids.
+While a single $z$-model simulation approximates the motion a fluid interface separating two inviscid fluids, the ensemble average of many simulations successfully models viscous mixing at the length scales of the random fluctuations of the data.
+A more in-depth study of mixing rates in Rayleigh-Taylor problems, and in particular whether they achieve optimal mixing, is an objective of our future studies.